jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mr. Webb frowns.
 "Worlds?"

-"The deeper you go, the older the rock.
-We dig to reach Roman ruins.
+"We dig to reach Roman ruins.
 These are deeper still.
 What lived at ninety feet never lived at thirty feet.
 What lived at thirty feet is gone now."

 "Gone," Mr. Hartley says.
 "Extinct?"

 "Yes."

-Mr. Webb picks up the tooth.
-"But the Flood would have mixed them."

-"These specimens were separated by feet of rock between them.
-Each layer holds its own creatures, and nothing else.."

 Mr. Hartley studies the vertebrae.
 "So these died long before humans."